Military branch

-Military branch (also service branch or armed service) is according to common standard a subdivision of the national armed forces of a sovereign nation or state.
+A military branch (also service branch or armed service) is a first level subdivision of the national armed forces of a state.

 Types of branches

 Unified armed forces

 The Canadian Armed Forces is the unified armed forces of Canada.
-While it has three environmental commands - namely the Canadian Army, Royal Canadian Navy, and Royal Canadian Air Force - it remains a single military service.
+While it has three distinct commands - namely the Canadian Army, Royal Canadian Navy, and Royal Canadian Air Force - it remains a single military service.

 NATO definition

 Branch of service (also branch of military service or branch of armed service) refers, according to NATO standards, to a branch, employment of combined forces or parts of a service, below the level of service, military service, or armed service.